 - Properties which have previously undergone significant alterations

-Both types of survey include photographs.
-The Homebuyer Report is limited to 12 whilst the building survey usually includes many more and up to 50 photographs is not unusual.
+Both types of survey include photographs, which you will find useful as both supporting documentation for your report, and to help you visualise any issues that are mentioned.
+The Homebuyer Report is limited to 12 photos, whilst the Building Survey usually includes many more (and up to 50 photographs is not unusual).

 RICS Homebuyer Report

 Homebuyer Reports are for more modern properties that just need an ‘MOT’ rather than something as extensive as a building survey report